tdt/docs/app/controllers/docs/4.0/installation.md

     php artisan db:seed --class=DemoDataSeeder

 This will publish some data sets to some self-explanatory uri's.
 For example CSV files will be published under the collection uri 'csv', JSON files under 'json', and so on and so forth.

+#### Get started with our user interface

+We've created a user interface to manage datasets and users on the uri api/admin, relative to the root uri.
+The default credentials are:

+    user: admin
+    password: admin

+Best practice is to change the admin password immediatly by editing it using the user interface.
+Click the question mark <i class='fa fa-lg fa-question-circle'></i> in the user interface to start the help guide.